giraone/reactor-kafka/README.md

 ## Testing

-- For integration testing Kafka Testcontainers is used.
+- For integration testing *Kafka Testcontainers* are used.

 ## Design decision